 Chinese citizens buy the majority of their vitamins and dietary supplements using eCommerce.
 Social media platforms and influencers are important channels to reach customers.
 However, direct sales are used by most domestic brands. eCommerce allows international brands to have greater access to the Chinese market with fewer barriers, including tax barriers (SEO Agency China, 2020).

 The number one place Americans buy supplements is Amazon (Kovachevska, 2020).
-Gary Collins, former special agent and forensic investigator for the U.S. Food and Drug Administration, warns that this practice undercuts legitimate companies.
+Gary Collins, former special agent and forensic investigator for the FDA, warns that this practice undercuts legitimate companies.
 He says that cheap products are:

 The NIH reports that the majority of Americans take dietary supplements, and the market continues to grow.
 Studies have found that some dietary products have little to no benefit, and others may be contaminated with harmful ingredients.
 One 2015 study showed that side effects from dietary supplements led to an estimated 23,000 emergency room visits.
 The quality of these products varies widely.
 Though companies are responsible for having evidence that their nutritional supplements are safe and that their labels are truthful and not misleading, this is difficult to enforce (NIH, 2019).